-The next chapter.
 Little People, Big World star Matt Roloff shocked fans when he announced he had placed 16 acres of the family’s farm up for sale and subsequently removed the listing, opting to convert their former family home into a rental property instead.
-Now, In Touch can exclusively reveal exactly when the vacation rental will hit the market.
+However, he changed his mind when he relisted the property for sale for a much lower price than the first time.
+Keep reading for details on what the rental listing includes and how to book a stay.

 “We are beyond excited to launch the Roloff Farms as a short-term rental with iTrip Vacations Northwest managing it.
-Our target is to have the listing live and bookable this week with the first possible stay starting on November 16,” a rep for iTrip tells In Touch, explaining that partial calendar booking will be available through March 1, 2023.
-“The listing includes the entire fully furnished and decorated home, the six-car garage that was converted into a game room, as well as the pool and hot tub.”
+Our target is to have the listing live and bookable this week with the first possible stay starting on November 16,” a rep for iTrip told In Touch in November 2022.

 The home has been transformed into any fan’s dream rental with “a number of items from and about the show [being] incorporated into the staging throughout the home.”

-The TLC star’s change of heart comes after he admitted to not feeling “real emotional about [the sale]” and five months after listing the Oregon property for sale for $4 million.
+The TLC star’s change of heart came after he admitted to not feeling “real emotional about [the sale]” and five months after listing the Oregon property for sale for $4 million.

 The father of four – who raised his children Zach, Jeremy, Molly and Jacob, in the farmhouse with ex-wife Amy Roloff – went on to say that they are “scrambling behind the scenes” to get the 5373-square-foot farmhouse ready for visitors.